carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-dimensionality-reduction.md

 Non-linear spectral clustering might fare better, but it would require the images to be projected into a higher dimension space, and separating the complex projections in higher-order spaces would necessitate complex non-linear separators.

-One option is to reduce the dimensions of the input dataset in 2D vector space while preserving their local representations.
+One option is to reduce the dimensions of the input dataset into a 2D vector space while preserving their local representations.
 This would transform the high-dimension input dataset into lower-order projections.
-These lower-order projections can be easily separated using linear separators while preserving the variability of images within the dataset.
+These lower-order projections can then be separated using linear separators while preserving the variability of images within the dataset.

 ## Dimensionality reduction with Scikit-Learn
 We will look at two commonly used techniques for dimensionality reduction: Principal Component Analysis (PCA) and t-distributed Stochastic Neighbor Embedding (t-SNE).
 Both of these techniques are supported by Scikit-Learn.